EmpowermentZone/EdSharp/EdSharp.md

 <http://www.dessci.com/en/products/mathplayer/download.htm>

 ## Programming
 Press Tab to indent the current line of text, or Shift+Tab to outdent it.
 If multiple lines of text are selected, these commands are applied to all of them.
-The Trim Blanks command, Control+Shift+Enter, removes all indentation and trailing spaces at once, as well as removing more than two consecutive blank lines (when multiple lines are selected).
+The Trim Blanks command, Control+Shift+Enter, removes all indentation and trailing spaces at once, and removing more than two consecutive blank lines (when multiple lines are selected).

 Press Alt+I to hear the number of indentation levels of the current line.
 Alt+Shift+I toggles a mode in which you are alerted to changes in indentation level, such as when using the up and down arrow keys.
 EdSharp will say how many levels in or out the indentation has changed.
 This mode also reverses the rols of the Enter and Shift+Enter keys.